apache/pulsar-dotpulsar/README.md

 ## Getting Started

-Let's take a look at a "Hello world" example, where we first produce a message and then consume it.
+Let's take a look at a "Hello world" example, where we create our consumer, produce a message, and then consume it.
+Note that the topic and subscription will be created if they don't exist.

 First, we need a Pulsar setup.
 Have a look [here](https://pulsar.apache.org/docs/en/standalone-docker/) to see how to setup a local standalone Pulsar instance.
 Install the NuGet package [DotPulsar](https://www.nuget.org/packages/DotPulsar/) and copy/paste the code below (you will be needing using declarations for 'DotPulsar' and 'DotPulsar.Extensions').